Motorcycle Camping Gear

 Sleeping bags: Sleeping bags offer many choices and features (extra fleece in the foot section, big/tall sizes, double zippers, built in pillows, etc.) and the only way to decide which sleeping bag to buy is to read through some of the features and decide what's important, as well as how much you want to spend.
 Just remember that if it gets too hot, you can always sleep on top of the bag, but if it gets too cold, you'll be miserable if your sleeping bag isn't rated properly for the cold temps.
 A down sleeping bag is a great choice (although more expensive), but you need to make sure you have a waterproof pannier or duffel bag to store it in because once down gets wet, it takes forever to dry and quickly starts to lose its insulative qualities.
-The Link to Coleman North Rim product page synthetic bag and the Link to Kelty Ignite DriDown product page bag are both good choices.
+The Coleman North Rim synthetic bag and the Kelty Ignite DriDown bag (pictured) are both good choices.

 That should get you started and give you some idea of the gear you might need for your Awesome Motorcycle Camping trip.
 The items shown on this page are only a smattering of what's available, so spend a rainy afternoon just window shopping across the Internet.